-Muscular dystrophy isn’t one specific disease, but instead the name refers to a group of diseases that affect a person’s muscles over time.
+Muscular dystrophy isn’t one specific disease, but instead the name refers to a group of neuromuscular diseases that affect a person’s muscle strength and lead to progressive muscle weakness over time.
 These inherited diseases are caused by a genetic mutation where a protein called dystrophin is missing.
 This leads to many physical and cognitive challenges.
 The disease is often diagnosed during early childhood, but some forms of muscular dystrophy can develop in adulthood.

 What is Muscular Dystrophy?